HygorPiaget/HygorPiaget.github.io/_pages/about.md

 ---

 I graduated in Physics from the Federal University of Ceará (2009), where I also obtained my Master's degree in Physics in 2011 and my Ph.D. in 2016.
-I am currently a postdoctoral researcher at [CFTC](http://cftc.fc.ul.pt/membro.php?username=piaget) studing the collective dynamics of cells on substrate.
+I am currently a postdoctoral researcher at [CFTC](http://cftc.fc.ul.pt/membro.php?username=piaget) studying the collective dynamics of cells on substrates.
 My main areas of interest are non-equilibrium statistical mechanics and computational social science.

 <!--currently an Assistant Professor and Director of Research and Innovation at the Federal Institute of Ceará on the [Acaraú](http://www.ifce.edu.br/acarau) campus.
 My main areas of interest are Statistical Mechanics and Computational Social Science.
 I am currently investigating the impact of money invested on political campaigns by the candidates on the final result of the election.-->